Christopher Columbus Harris

-Christopher Columbus Harris (January 28, 1842 – December 28, 1935) represented Alabama's 8th congressional district in the United States House of Representatives.
+Christopher Columbus Harris (January 28, 1842 – December 28, 1935) was an American lawyer, banker, and Confederate Civil War veteran who represented Alabama's 8th congressional district in the United States House of Representatives from 1914 to 1915.

 Early life

 Harris was born in Lawrence County, Alabama near the community of Mount Hope.
 His education consisted of both the public schools and private tutoring.

+Civil War

 When the American Civil War began, Harris enlisted in the Confederate States of America army.
 He was assigned to the Sixteenth Alabama Infantry, Company F. He progressed through the ranks, attaining the rank of lieutenant.
 At a point, Harris was captured and taken as a prisoner of war by the Union.
 He was held at Camp Chase, Ohio, until the war ended.

 Postwar activities

-Upon returning to Alabama, Harris served as Clerk of the Circuit Court of Lawrence County from 1865-1867.
+Upon returning to Alabama, Harris served as Clerk of the Circuit Court of Lawrence County from 1865 to 1867.
 He studied law and began to practice in Moulton, Alabama.
 In 1872, Harris moved to the larger city of Decatur, Alabama, where he continued his practice of law.
 In 1887 he was instrumental in establishing the First National Bank of Decatur and served as its president until 1913.